 2. Spicy food should be avoided after C-section delivery

-Therefore, if you are a hard-core fan of strong-flavored and spicy Muglai gravies or the red chili tadkas, wait until the scars are fully healed before including it in your postpartum menu.
+Therefore, if you are a hard-core fan of strong-flavored and spicy Muglai gravies or the red chili tadkas, wait until the scars are fully healed before including them in your postpartum menu.

 3. Carbonated drinks

-It is important to increase fluid intake after a C-section.
+It is important to increase fluid intake after a C-section to enable easy bowels and produce optimum milk for the baby.
 However, this doesn’t involve carbonated drinks.

-Carbonated drinks are loaded with sugar and artificial flavors and preservatives, making it an unhealthy choice not only for women underwent C-section but for all group of people
+Carbonated drinks are loaded with sugar and artificial flavors and preservatives, making it an unhealthy choice not only for women who underwent C-sections but for all groups of people.
+They are also diuretic in nature and will cause you to use the bathroom frequently.

-Carbonated drinks, instead of hydrating can potentially dehydrate the body.
-Dehydration after C section can pave the way for many side effects like slowing down bowel movements.
+Carbonated drinks, instead of hydrating, can potentially dehydrate the body.
+Dehydration after a C-section can pave the way for many side effects, including weight gain, constipation, and gas.

 Dehydration can adversely affect breast milk production as well.
-Also, abstain from drinking caffeine drinks like tea and coffee.
+Also, abstain from drinking caffeine-rich drinks like tea and coffee.
+Since your baby’s digestive system is still developing, they cannot process caffeine.
+This can make them cranky and cause you discomfort.

-It is better to remove jack fruit from your menu during the initial weeks after C –section.
-Eating jack fruit can trigger some digestive issues like heartburn and upset stomach which can heighten the discomforts and pains after the c- section.
+It is better to remove jackfruit from your menu during the initial weeks after a C –section.
+Eating jackfruit can trigger some digestive issues like heartburn and an upset stomach, which can heighten the discomforts and pains after the c- section.

 Jackfruit is found to trigger acidity after delivery.
-When it comes to breastfeeding, eating jack fruit can increase the risk of colic in the newborn.
+When it comes to breastfeeding, eating jackfruit can increase the risk of colic in the newborn.
+Hence, it is best to avoid it for some time after delivery.

-Many food items like red beans, green peas, urad dal, besan, chole, etc are loaded with many essential nutrients and protein that are crucial for postpartum.
-Still, it is advisable to wait a few weeks until your bowel movements are stabilized to include these in your menu.
+Many food items like red beans, green peas, urad dal, besan, chole, etc are loaded with many essential nutrients and proteins that are crucial for postpartum.
+Still, it is advisable to wait a few weeks until your bowel movements are stabilized before including these in your menu.

-Likewise, vegetables like potatoes, mushrooms, cauliflower, and cabbage are an excellent source of vital minerals and can be used to prepare many yummy dishes.
-Even then it is better to wait until the suture pain subside you load up on these delicious food items
+Likewise, vegetables like potatoes, mushrooms, cauliflower, bhindi, broccoli and cabbage are excellent sources of vital minerals and can be used to prepare many yummy dishes.
+Even then it is better to wait until the suture pain subsides before loading up on these delicious food items

-6. Fermented, fried, junk, and fast food- complete NO after Cesarean
+6. Fermented, fried, junk, and fast food: a complete NO after Cesarean

-After delivery, especially after a C –section, the activity level of the new mother will be very low.
+After delivery, especially after a C–section, the activity level of the new mother will be very low.
 Therefore, it is important to abstain from fast food and junk food.
-Not only these deep-fried food increase the risk of putting on weight but junk food like rolls, burgers, etc. are loaded with spices, sauces, processed meat, and additives.
+Not only do these deep-fried foods increase the risk of putting on unnecessarry weight, but junk food like rolls, burgers, etc. are loaded with spices, sauces, processed meat, and additives.

 None of it is good enough to be a part of your diet after cesarean delivery as it can disturb the stomach lining and create various gastric issues.